charbonnierg/public-hiring-test/PULL_REQUEST.md

 EDIT: Some efforts have been made in order to make the `CarbonEmissionFactorModule` more testable.
 The `CarbonEmissionFactorService` now uses an interface `ICarbonEmissionFactorRepository` that can be stubbed in tests.
 This is a good practice to avoid relying on the `TypeORM` repository in the tests.
 Also, in order to make sure that stub implementation is correct, and to make sure that the TypeORM implementation is correct, an end-to-end test has been added to test the `CarbonEmissionFactorModule`.

+EDIT 2: The `FoodProductModule` is now unit testable.
+It uses a `IFoodProductRepository` interface that can be stubbed in tests.
+Also, in order to make sure that stub implementation is correct, and to make sure that the TypeORM implementation is correct, an end-to-end test has been added to test the `FoodProductModule`.

 ## Further work

 The following tasks are still pending:

 - [ ] Provide unit test for `CarbonFootprintService` and the `PendingCarbonFootprintService`.
-- [ ] Provide a robust implementation to handle unit conversion.
+- [x] Provide a robust implementation to handle unit conversion.
 - [ ] Provide a way to compute coverage which includes the e2e tests.
 - [ ] Provide a GitHub action to run the tests on PRs.
 - [ ] Provide a pre-commit hook to format the code with prettier and type checking before commiting.